satya-sudo/Hackathon/README.md

 - The aim of the widsite is to provide a job source for the labour force of India.
 - During the pandamic, every one suffered.
 People lost thier job , people become home less and confused.
 - Undoutbly The labour force of India suffered the most
-- So what this website does of provide to the labour force some temparary job/gigs so that they could servive
+- So what this website does is provide to the labour force some temparary job/gigs so that they could servive

 ## Working and specification of the website
 - To get started The user has to register himself/herself to the site